 It’s been said that most heroes are just normal people doing the same thing day in and day out when a crisis arises.
 Other times, it’s specific events that lead people to step-up and respond in a way that reveals tremendous courage or bravery.
 Sometimes it’s a combination of the two.
 From the classroom to the military, heroes willing to risk it all are found in all spheres of life.

-The early church was also familiar with heroic individuals willing to risk it all for their faith.
-Stephen was one of them.
+The early church was no different.
+The Scriptures are filled with stories of heroic individuals willing to risk it all for their faith – Stephen was one of them.
 What made Stephen a hero?
-Take look at his character.
+Take a look at his character.

 - GRACE.
-(Acts 6: 8) Grace is what God demonstrated by forgiving our sins even though we are guilty and deserve judgement.
+(Acts 6: 8) Grace is what God demonstrated by forgiving our sins even though we are guilty and deserve judgment.
 Grace is Christ taking OUR sins and dying in OUR place on the cross.
-Stephen was full of gratitude and humility at what Christ did for him on the cross.
+Stephen was full of gratitude and humility for what Christ did for him on the cross.

 How about you?
 Would people describe your character as full of grace, humility, wisdom, and faith?
 We all have heroes in life.
-Ask God for heroic character like Stephen by being faithful to the Lord – in His strength day by day.
+Ask God for a heroic character like Stephen by being faithful to the Lord and walking in His strength each day.